siko1056/siko1056.github.io/_posts/2021-06-10-octave-docker.md

 >>
 ```
-As describe in the last section,
+As described in the last section,
 you are free to customize and publish Docker images
 building Octave 6 based upon the
 [docker.io/gnuoctave/octave-build:5](https://hub.docker.com/r/gnuoctave/octave-build)